Skip to main content

 Kearny Mesa

-The City of San Diego, in collaboration with the non-profit corporation the Convoy District Partnership, commissioned a parking study which was completed in March 2023.
-The study examined existing parking conditions along Convoy Street corridor and the surrounding community, in relation to the Kearny Mesa Community Plan, which was adopted in 2020.
+The City of San Diego, in collaboration with the nonprofit corporation Convoy District Partnership, commissioned a parking study, which was completed in March 2023.
+The study examined existing parking conditions along the Convoy Street corridor and the surrounding community in relation to the Kearny Mesa Community Plan, which was adopted in 2020.
 On Dec.
-5, 2023, the City Council approved R-315239 establishing the Kearny Mesa CPD.
+5, 2023, the City Council approved R-315239, establishing the Kearny Mesa CPD.

 More information coming soon!